 My mission there is pretty much complete!

 Anyway, the point of all my babbling is that the only thing in store for the month of June is just more of the same good stuff.
-Rather than list what I have in mind for this month in detail (though CHERRIES are playing a huge role!), and not having time to get to all of it (mini-mart meal’s a-comin’!), I just pledge to bring you more great food and more tips on how to stretch your dollar as much as possible.
-Trust me, this has been as much a learning experience for me as it has been a creative one, so I also benefit, and I have you great folks to thank for it.
-Hopefully it’s a little of both for you as well!
+Rather than list what I have in mind for this month in detail (though CHERRIES are playing a huge role!), and not having time to get to all of it (mini-mart meal’s a-coming’!), I just pledge to bring you more great food and more tips on how to stretch your dollar as much as possible.
+Trust me, this has been as much a learning experience for me as it has been a creative one, so I also benefit, and I have you, great folks, to thank for it.
+Hopefully, it’s a little of both for you as well!

 In the meantime, here are a few shots of some of the food my mom & I made over the Memorial Day weekend.
 I may feature some on the site at some point after a little tweaking.
 We shall see, we shall see.